pkplonker/MeshVertexSelector/README.md

 - Detecting Vertex Hits • The CheckForVertexHit(Ray ray) function checks for the closest vertex hit by a given ray on the selected object's mesh.

 #### Recommendations
-For improved performance and more precise vertex detection, it's advisable to use this tool on optimized meshes with a limited number of vertices. • Regularly save the scene to ensure all data is backed up when using this tool.
+For improved performance and more precise vertex detection, it's advisable to use this tool on optimized meshes with a limited number of vertices.
+Regularly save the scene to ensure all data is backed up when using this tool.

+#### Conclusion
-Conclusion The Vertex Hit Labeler is a tool for developers and designers seeking greater visibility and understanding of their 3D meshes in Unity.
+The Mesh Vertex Selector is a tool for developers and designers seeking greater visibility and understanding of their 3D meshes in Unity.
 Its customization options, persistent settings, and vertex detection make it a valuable asset in the Unity editor environment.